Xdu-Liu/CI-STFormer/README.md

-# Auto-Learning-GCN
+# CI-STFormer
-This repo is the official implementation for Auto-Learning-GCN: <u>An Ingenious Framework for Skeleton-based Action Recognition<u>
+This repo is the official implementation for CI-STFormer: <u>Action Jitter Killer: Joint Noise Optimization Cascade for Skeleton-based Recognition<u>

-## architecture of Auto-Learning-GCN
+## architecture of CI-STFormer